King Srongtsen Gampo and the White Elephant: A Legend of Tibet's Spiritual Foundation

 of reading

-The white elephant approached the king and wordlessly conveyed a mystical message: "The peace and prosperity of Tibet will depend on the union of Buddhist teachings with the wisdom of the heavens.
-But for this, you will have to make sacrifices and undertake a long journey, beyond the borders of your kingdom."
+The white elephant approached the king and, without a word, delivered a mystical message: The peace and prosperity of Tibet will depend on the union of Buddhist teachings with the wisdom of heaven.
+But for this to happen, you will have to make sacrifices and undertake a long journey beyond the borders of your kingdom.

-The Journey to Awakening
+The Journey Towards Awakening

 The Introduction of Buddhism to Tibet